Yassin9323/PaySky/README.md

    - `Balance`: Current balance
    - `Currency`: Default currency for the account
    - `CreatedAt`: Date the account was created
+   - `LastInterestCalculated`: Date the last interest calculated was created

 2. **Transactions**: